Nutrition:

 • Keep toys, bowls, buckets, yards, beds, doghouses, and kennels washed and clean!
 Clean environments reduce the chances for parasitic infestations and other illnesses.
 Also make sure they are all intact, with no loose parts that might be ingested by or cut your dog.

-• Speaking of dog toys, our number one choice are the KONG products.
+• Speaking of dog toys, our top choices are the KONG, Starmark, and Premier Petsafe products.
 We keep a variety of them on hand and fill them with healthy treats to help bored pups get through the day.
 Similar durable products are also available.
 While your dog will doubtlessly have a favorite type of toy, I suggest all owners purchase something like these, too.

 Snow Day!
 Morgan in her custom blanket by Horse Creations, Jake in his spare from Jeffers.